blipk/Bowser/README.md

 Double click a rule to edit it.
 Use the Delete Rule button to delete the selected rule.<br/>
 All changes are saved as they are made.<br/>

+#### Press New Rule to make a rule

 ![Bowser Add Rule Dialog](doc/BowserAddRuleGUI.png?raw=true "Screenshot of Bowser Add Rule Dialog")

-Use New Rule to make a rule, enter the text to search for and which parts of the URL you would like for it to be searched in.
+Enter the text to search for and which parts of the URL you would like for it to be searched in.

+#### Enable 'Always Ask' under Default Web Browser

 ![Bowser Ask Rule Dialog](doc/BowserAskRuleGUI.png?raw=true "Screenshot of Bowser Add Rule Dialog")

-If you enable 'Always ask' under the default web browser menu, a popup with a list of your web browsers will show when opening a link without a rule.
+A popup with a list of your web browsers will show when opening a link without a rule.

 A rule will be created for that domain for the web browser you select.
 Select other parts of the URL to include them as well as the domain.